-Documents that are often requested include the applicant’s passport, proof of address, and financial documents like employment contracts.
+Documents that are often requested include the applicant’s passport, proof of Swiss address, and financial documents like employment contracts.

 Credit cards are widely accepted, but there are extra charges for international cards.
 ATMs are everywhere, and are available 24 hours a day, 7 days a week.
-Foreign currency can be exchanged at banks, bureaux de changes and some hotels.
+Foreign currency can be exchanged at banks, bureaux de change and some hotels.

 Taxes in Switzerland

 Expats will need to pay both federal and cantonal tax in Switzerland, although the canton is responsible for collecting tax.
 Tax rates vary between cantons.